JPY & PHP - Markets & outlook

 1. Interest Rate Cuts by Bangko Sentral ng Pilipinas (BSP):

 - On August 28, 2025, the BSP reduced its benchmark interest rate by 25 basis points to 5.0%, marking the third consecutive rate cut.
-This decision aligns with easing inflation and a rebound in the Philippine economy. (reuters.com)
+This decision was influenced by easing inflation and a rebound in the Philippine economy. (reuters.com)

 - In August 2025, the annual inflation rate rose to 1.5%, up from 0.9% in July, driven mainly by increased costs in housing, utilities, and food and beverages.
-Despite the increase, the year-to-date inflation average stands at 1.7%, still below the BSP's target range. (reuters.com)
+Despite this uptick, the year-to-date inflation average stood at 1.7%, still below the central bank's target range of 2.0% to 4.0%. (reuters.com)